GitbookIO/javascript/objects/creation.md

 # Creation
-There are two ways to create an `object` in JavaScript:
+There are three ways to create an `object` in JavaScript:

 1. literal